Adityapradh/Delta-demo/README.md

 # Delta-demo
-this is a demo class for git and github class
+this is a demo class for git and github class.